 Hearing this, sports organisations may feel helpless, but, a standout finding from the survey will offer some comfort.
 89% of fans plan to attend the same number of events once sport resumes and 72% will be no more anxious than before the pandemic.
 Although the way in which fans consume sport from the comfort of their own home is quickly changing, attending live sport events offers something that can’t be matched during this period.

 Hopefully this will act as a turning point for sports rights holders, who can use this time to review and improve the live sports experience, which on the whole, has been neglected.
-More from us on this very soon.

 The sporting world may be changing rapidly, but the time-tested emotional bond between fan and club, team and athlete, seems resolute in the face of the pandemic.
 The reliance sports organisations have on traditional broadcast revenue may be changing as new channels come to the fore, but the prospect of attendance revenue upon sports return represents a light at the end of the tunnel for sports organisations.
 More so than ever, fans will be relied upon as the heartbeat of sport.